mattermost/docs/source/getting-started/light-install.rst

 When your server is up and running, navigate to it via the domain name (e.g. ``mymattermostserver.com``) that points to your server (or the server’s IP address if you’re not using a domain name).
 Next, create a team and invite people to join your Mattermost server.

-If you have any problems installing Mattermost Omnibus, see the `troubleshooting guide </install/troubleshooting.html>`__ for common error messages, or `join the Mattermost user community for troubleshooting help <https://mattermost.com/pl/default-ask-mattermost-community/>`_.
+If you have any problems installing Mattermost Omnibus, see the :doc:`troubleshooting guide </install/troubleshooting>` for common error messages, or `join the Mattermost user community for troubleshooting help <https://mattermost.com/pl/default-ask-mattermost-community/>`_.

 Add users
 ---------